 #1 Segadra Familia Church

-A church that has been designed by architect Antoni Gaudi, and has still not been finished, tops the list of the top attractions in Barcelona.
-Although it’s incomplete, the design is really unique and intricate because of which it’s the most visited tourist destination, and of course, a must-see when in Barcelona.
+The design of this building is unique and intricate because of which it’s the most visited tourist destination, and of course, a must-see when in Barcelona.

 #2 La Rambla Street

 La Rambla is a beautiful tree-lined pedestrian street that’s very popular among visitors.